0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 So I can work another boring 9 to 5
 ```

-For the first time in the album, the protagonist solidifies two things: the length of his drug addictio
+For the first time in the album, the protagonist solidifies two things: (1) the length of his drug addiction, and (2) the amount of time he has been in the relationship.
+Assuming he started abusing drugs around the same time his relationship started to sour, .
+Additionally, his dependence on this abuser could be further explained by his economic shortcomings as he might not have enough money to move out on his own.
+In particular, LGBTQ+ people often have a more difficult time finding and keeping full-filling jobs due to homophobia and workplace discrimination [job source].
+Once again, intersectionalism hurts the protagonist of the story as his multiple identities and traits makes him more vulnerable to multiple risks in his life.

 - [insert job thing here]
 - Drinking problem that goes very far back